ibomash/LittleMoments/README.md

 - [ ] Pick an open source license and set up a Github repo
 - [ ] Set up an Apple Developer account to release the app
 - [ ] Make a simple "About" screen
+- [ ] Get a real app icon
+- Set up a web page?

 ### Widgets